 By default, Mac OS 10.8 only allows users to install applications from 'verified sources.'
-In effect, this means that users are unable to install most applications downloaded from the internet or stored on physical media without receiving the error message:
+In effect, most attempts to install software from the internet or physical media will show this error message:

-"'ALL In Learning Browser Plugin' can't be opened because it is from an unidentified developer.
+"'ALL In Learning Browser Plugin.pkg' can't be opened because it is from an unidentified developer.
 Your security preferences allow installation of only apps from the Mac App Store and identified developers."

 Enter your username and password into the prompt that appears and click Unlock.